Real Destroyer

-Asociación Deportiva Destroyer are a Salvadoran professional football team based in Puerto de la Libertad, El Salvador, and governed by the Federación Salvadoreña de Fútbol (FESFUT).
+Asociación Deportiva Destroyer is a Salvadoran professional football team based in Puerto de la Libertad, El Salvador, and governed by the Federación Salvadoreña de Fútbol (FESFUT).

 History

 Real Destroyer bought the spot of Isidro Metapán B for the 2013-2014 season to play in the Segunda División.

 On January 2, 2014 the club name was changed to Real Tecleño.
 A campaign lead to a return to the original name, Real Destroyer.

 On May 31, 2015 Real Destroyer reached their inaugural final in a contest with side El Roble for the top Clausura place.
 The first leg ended in 1–1 all draw.
 The second leg was a comprehensive victory for Real Destroyer winning Segunda División title 5–2 on aggregate.

 After a two-week game aggregate tournament, Real Destroyer defeated Guadalupano (champion of the 2014 Apertura title) 3–2.
 Real Destroyer were directly promoted to Primera División.
 Jorge Abrego was leading the team as a coach.

 On 13 July 2015, the Chilama stadium had yet approve the official games; Real Destroyer sold their spot in the Primera división to C.D.
 Sonsonate.

 Real Destroyer sold their spot in Segunda División to the reincarnated version of Quequeisque; then disbanded.